Max Fesca

-Max Fesca (31 March 1846 – 31 October 1917) was a German specialist in agricultural science and agronomy, hired by the Meiji government of Japan as a foreign advisor from 1882–1894.
+Max Fesca (31 March 1846 – 31 October 1917) was a German specialist in agricultural science and agronomy, hired by the Meiji government of Japan as a foreign advisor from 1882 to 1894.

 Biography

 Fesca was born in Soldin, Neumark, Province of Brandenburg, Prussia (modern Myślibórz, Poland) as the son of a post office manager.
 From 1868 he studied agriculture and natural sciences at the University of Halle, and moved in 1873 to the University of Göttingen.
 His thesis in agricultural chemistry was based on the physical composition of tobacco leaves.
 He then worked for three semesters as a teaching assistant at the University of Halle.
 At the end of 1874 he returned to Göttingen and qualified as an expert on soil sciences.
 In 1875, he made a research tour of England and Scotland, publishing a book on his return.
 By the summer of 1882 Fesca was a lecturer at the Agricultural Institute of the University of Göttingen.